-The 2023 inshore run of Togiak River sockeye salmon is forecast to be approximately 680,000 fish with a potential surplus of 490,000 fish (Table 1).
+The 2024 inshore run of Togiak River sockeye salmon is forecast to be approximately 680,000 fish with a potential surplus of 520,000 fish (Table 1).
 The escapement goal range is 120,000 to 270,000 sockeye salmon.
-Approximately 67% is expected to be age 1.3; 33% of the run is expected to be age 1.2; <1% of the run is expected to be ages 2.2 and 2.3.
+Approximately 63% is expected to be age 1.3; 36% of the run is expected to be age 1.2; <1% of the run is expected to be ages 2.2 and 2.3.

 Unlike other fishing districts in Bristol Bay that require emergency orders to announce fishing periods, the Togiak District follows a regular weekly schedule that allows fishing in the Togiak Bay Section four days per week, fishing in the Kulukak Section two and a half days per week, and fishing in the Matogak, Osviak, and Cape Peirce Sections five days per week.
-Following the new Registration and Reregistration regulations, permit holders are restricted from fishing in the Togiak District until the mid-point of the Togiak River escapement goal has been achieved, as announced by the department, if they have fished in any other district until the mid-point of the Togiak River escapement goal has been achieved, as announced by the department, if they have fished in the Togiak District.
+Following the new Registration and Reregistration regulations, permit holders are restricted from fishing in the Togiak District until the mid-point of the Togiak River escapement goal has been achieved, as announced by the department, if they have fished in any other district until the mid-point of the Togiak River escapement goal has been achieved, as announced by the department, if they have fished in any other district until the mid-point of the Togiak River escapement goal has been achieved, as announced by the department, if they have fished in any other district until the mid-point of the Togiak River escapement goal has been achieved, as announced by the department, if they have fished in the Togiak District.
 Regulation 5AAC 06.370 requires vessel transfers to be restricted in Togiak District similarly to the restriction of permit transfers.
 Regulation also prevents drift gillnet fishing effort near the Togiak River mouth through July 15 and restricts mesh size to 5.5 inches or smaller between June 15 and July 15 for the conservation of king salmon.